Mr Em Phat

 Sharing knowledge with the community

 To ensure sustainability and ownership of the project within the community, farmer trainers have been introduced.
-VSO provides training to the selected farmer trainers so that they can share their knowledge with other farmers in their communities.
-Mr Phat was inspired to become a farmer trainer.
+With your support, VSO volunteers provide training to the selected farmer trainers so that they can share their knowledge with other farmers in their communities.
+Em was inspired to become a farmer trainer.

-“I am happy to share all my skills with my community members and other farmers, especially the skill of selecting eel fingerling, eel fingerling hatching, feed processing, and how to take care of the eels and any other skills that I learned and experienced by myself “, said Mr. Phat.
+“I am happy to share all my skills with my community members and other farmers, especially the skill of selecting eel fingerling, eel fingerling hatching, feed processing, and how to take care of the eels and any other skills that I learned and experienced by myself," says Em.

-He adds, “I would like to thank VSO and the project team for always supporting me with technical training and providing adequate input that helped me start up my eel farming business.
+He adds, “I would like to thank VSO for always supporting me with technical training and providing adequate input that helped me start up my eel farming business.
 I promise to take ownership of this eel farm and encourage all Cambodians to support our local products and apply our skills together, so we’re less reliant on importing products from other countries.

 “Through this, I hope to help generate income opportunities within Cambodia and create enough work in our local area, so no one is forced to migrate for work.”